pingcap/docs/ticdc/ticdc-changefeed-overview.md

 ## Operate changefeeds

-You can manage the TiCDC cluster and replication tasks using the command-line tool `cdc cli`.
+You can manage a TiCDC cluster and its replication tasks using the command-line tool `cdc cli`.
 For details, see [Manage TiCDC changefeeds](/ticdc/ticdc-manage-changefeed.md).

-You can also use the HTTP interface (the TiCDC OpenAPI feature) to manage the TiCDC cluster and replication tasks.
+You can also use the HTTP interface (the TiCDC OpenAPI feature) to manage a TiCDC cluster and its replication tasks.
 For details, see [TiCDC OpenAPI](/ticdc/ticdc-open-api.md).

-If you deploy TiCDC using TiUP, you can start `cdc cli` by running the `tiup ctl:<version> cdc` command.
+If your TiCDC is deployed using TiUP, you can start `cdc cli` by running the `tiup ctl:<version> cdc` command.
 Replace `<version>` with the TiCDC cluster version.
 You can also run `cdc cli` directly.